Sauk Rapids-Rice Public Schools Students and Staff Transition to In-Person Learning by Tuesday, February 2

 - Respect your student’s online time with teacher and classmates.
 Do not engage with your student or the teacher during this time.
 Use office hours to connect.

-- Students, parents or guardians may not take photos, make screenshots or recordings of any video or audio associated with learning sessions.*
+- It is against the law for parents or guardians to take photos or make screenshots or recordings of any video or audio associated with learning sessions and share them publicly.*

 - Respect and keep confidential personal and private information about other students during learning sessions.
 For example, you may inadvertently discover a classmate’s disability status.
 Information like this should not be shared.